We’ve assembled our top 5 tips for a road trip with kids. Read on for inspiration.

 Many of us are guilty of rushing from one thing to the next.
 If you have little ones on the road, make sure you build in some extra time as things often take a little longer with the kids along for the ride.
 Make sure you consider the additional toilet stop, the 5 minutes longer at the playground, or the extra pack-up time when planning your next getaway!

-Got more tips for travelling with kids?
+Got more tips for road trip with kids?
 Let us know in the comments below.

 (None of the links to third parties are sponsored or affiliates and we have not been paid for this)